MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-243-update.md

 ### Azure Pipelines tasks use Node 20

 Most Pipeline tasks use Node as a runner.
 Azure Pipelines task that use NodeJS as a runner now all use NodeJS 20.
 Authors of task extensions should update their tasks to use Node 20.
-See https://aka.ms/node-runner-guidance for upgrade guidance.
+For guidance on how to upgrade see, [How can I upgrade my custom task to the latest Node?](https://aka.ms/node-runner-guidance).

 ### Create build pipeline permission